MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     :width: 650
     :align: center

-    Clicking on the tomogram creates an "anchor" in the UMAP.
+    Clicking on the tomogram creates an "anchor" (a little circle) in the UMAP.
 The anchor can help you to locate a cluster in the UMAP.

 .. |mag| image:: ../img/tutorial_2/mag.png
     :width: 20